delfimontilla/PATGAN/README.md

 ## Prerequisites:

- - Python 3.8.10 or higher with specified packages in requirements.txt
+ - Python 3.8.10 or higher with specified packages in pyproject.toml.

 Optionally: